calmm-js/kefir.atom/README.md

 ### [`atom.modify(currentValue => newValue)`](#atommodifycurrentvalue--newvalue "modify :: AbstractMutable a -> (a -> a) -> ()")

-Applies the given function to the current value of the atom and replaces the value of the atom with the new value returned by the function.
+Conceptually applies the given function to the current value of the atom and replaces the value of the atom with the new value returned by the function.
+This is what happens with the basic `Atom` implementation.
+What actually happens is decided by the implementation of `AbstractMutable` whose `modify` method is ultimately called.

 ### [`atom.set(value)`](#atomsetvalue "set :: AbstractMutable a -> a -> ()")